Evergreen Sustainable Development Standard

 ESDS has been adopted and implemented by public funders along with the Department of Commerce, including the Washington State Housing Finance Commission, Seattle Office of Housing, and King County Housing Finance Program.

 The Evergreen Sustainable Development Standard was developed to comply with Chapter 39.35D.080 RCW.
-In 2005, the RCW directed the Department of Commerce (then the Department of Community, Trade, and Economic Development) to “identify, implement, and apply” a sustainable building standard to affordable housing projects funded through the state Housing Trust Fund (HTF) program.
+In 2005, the Legislature directed the Department of Commerce (then the Department of Community, Trade, and Economic Development) to “identify, implement, and apply” a sustainable building standard to affordable housing projects funded through the state Housing Trust Fund (HTF) program.

 Updating to v4.0